maya-decltype/FrameBoundaries/README.md

 # 📦 UKF2D — Unscented Kalman Filter for 2D Tracking

 `UKF2D` is a simple implementation of a 2D Unscented Kalman Filter from scratch in Python.
-It is designed to estimate the **position, velocity, and acceleration** of an object (e.g., frame position) using given noisy position measurements in x and y.
+It is designed to estimate the **position, velocity, and acceleration** of an object using given noisy position measurements in x and y.

 This filter is useful when the object's **velocity is not constant** — it assumes a **constant-acceleration motion model**, making it more robust to sudden changes in velocity.